 There are several reasons why a charity might need to change its charitable purposes:

-For example, a charity in Toronto that was originally set up to provide educational programs might decide to include mental health services as part of its mission after recognizing the growing need for such services in the community.
+For example, a charity in Toronto that was originally set up to provide educational programmes might decide to include mental health services as part of its mission after recognizing the growing need for such services in the community.

 Yes, charitable purposes can be amended, but the process is not automatic and involves several steps.
 The process can vary depending on whether your organization is a registered charity or a nonprofit, as well as the province or territory where you are located.